learn-co-curriculum/crafting-html-docs-readme/README.md

 [Flatiron School](http://www.flatironschool.com)

-Attributes will become especially important as we start working with the Cascading Style Sheets to make our pages really striking.
+Attributes will become especially important as we start working with the Cascading Style Sheets (CSS) to make our pages look better.

 #### Nesting of Elements